 It is clear that humans are predators just like many other animals.
 We are no different to other animals; lions eat zebras.
 I didn't climb to the top of the food chain to eat plants!I guess it depends on how one defines “impolite”.
 It’s actually more impolite to impose misery and murder on other feeling animals.
 In reality, it’s enlightening to share this information with people; and it can be done politely.
 Telling the Truth is always enlightening, even if the ears it falls upon are not seemingly ready to hear it; the seed will be planted.
 It is more rude or impolite to support an industry that is devastating the planet we all share and violently killing billions of animals, annually.
 Talking about a (perceived) rudeness to other humans seems trivial and odd when we are talking about the needless murder of conscious animals.

 You must be anemic.It is not clear!
 We are different to lions.
 They are truly carnivores.
 Humans have the anatomy of an herbivore when you look at oral cavity, stomach acids, length of colon, etc. As Dr. Milton Mills summarizes here: “In conclusion, we see that human beings have the gastrointestinal tract structure of a "committed" herbivore.
 Humankind does not show the mixed structural features one expects and finds in anatomical omnivores such as bears and raccoon.
 Thus, from comparing the gastrointestinal tract of humans to that of carnivores, herbivores, and omnivores we must conclude that humankind's GI tract is designed for a purely plant-food diet.”
-Source link and a recommended article for those interested in the comparative anatomy of herbivores, omnivores, and carnivores.
-Secondly, we are different to animals in the wild because we live in such a way that we can combine foods and live off the plant kingdom without having to violently assault conscious beings.
+Source link > This is a recommended article for those interested in the comparative anatomy of herbivores, omnivores, and carnivores.
+Secondly, we are different to animals in the wild because we live in such a way that we can combine foods and live off plants without having to violently assault conscious beings.
 Carnivores in the wild do not have the opportunity to shop at grocery stores, health stores, online, grow a garden, etc. They have a different anatomy and a very different circumstance; and therefore a real excuse that we don't have.
 We can live vegan, they can't.
-Lastly, I have never had the slightest inkling to jump on an animal and kill him or her with my teeth and claws, and suck their blood, and eat their guts.
+(Plus there are many animals that don't kill other animals.)
+In addition, I have never had the slightest inkling to jump on an animal; kill him or her with my teeth and claws, suck their blood, and eat their guts.
+Obviously, humans can live off eating animals and plants.
+Some humans are leading the way forward by thriving off the plant kingdom and leaving off being violent and cruel to other animal species.

 What kind of religion or sect is this?People have been participating in wars, rape, hate crimes, and slavery for eons - should we continue the tradition or work towards ending such atrocities?
 We have reached a point in human evolution that we are able to live vegan.
 Our ancestors did not have the same opportunity.

 If God didn't want us to eat animals, why did He make them out of delicious meat?Perhaps the opposite is true.
 The Worldwatch Institute states, "Meat consumption is an inefficient use of grain - the grain is used more efficiently when consumed directly by humans.
 Continued growth in meat outputs is dependent on feeding grain to animals, creating competition for grain between affluent meat-eaters and the world's poor".
 If we stopped inefficiently funneling all the grains and soybeans through animals to feed the few, we would have more plant-based foods to feed all.
 All would be fed, not just the people rich enough to purchase animal flesh; a gross waste of our universal resources like water and land.
 Gradually, the systems in power will change over.
-People will begin to (veganically) grow more fruit trees, more gardens, more grains, more soy, quinoa, buckwheat, and other foods with complete protein, legumes - and feed it equitably to all nations.
+People will begin to (veganically) grow more fruit trees, more gardens, more grains and legumes, more soy, quinoa, buckwheat, and other foods with complete protein, and feed it equitably to all nations.
 Most likely, there will be surplus, rather than a shortage.
-It is prophesied that there will be bountiful rewards from the Great Script-Writer-in-the-sky when society practices vegan living!

-You would eat meat if you were stranded on a desert island, wouldn't you?You better watch out with that theory, because you are made out of the same “meat”…yep you also have a rump, ribs, leg, tongue, a liver, and muscle just like the organs, flesh and muscle of our animal cousins that you refer to as “meat”.
+You would eat meat if you were stranded on a desert island, wouldn't you?You better watch out with that theory, because you are made out of the same “meat”… you also have a rump, ribs, leg, tongue, a liver, and muscle just like the organs, flesh and muscle of our animal cousins that you refer to as “meat”.
 A German convicted cannibal reported that human flesh tastes similar to pig flesh; a bit tougher.
-Link
+Link ~ "Meat" is a disguised word for a putrefying corpse of tortured animals.
+I don't find it delicious; but rather repugnant.

 What about indigenous people or Inuits?